-1. The direction of a charity with a million pound turnover
+1. The direction of a charity with over one million pound annual turnover

-The Students’ Union is a registered charity and exists to makes students’ lives better at Bath, by offering services which include: representation, support, development and entertainment.
+The Students’ Union is a registered charity and exists to makes students’ lives better at Bath, by offering services which include: representation (or Voice), support, development, student groups and entertainment.

-2. Representing nearly 16,000 members to the University as well as locally and nationally
+2. Representing ovre 20,000 members to the University, as well as locally and nationally

-SU Officers represent the concerns and views of individuals, groups or the whole student body on issues such as welfare, academic, social and financial.
-In particular, SU Officers focus on tackling the “top ten issues” that students have identified as their primary concerns.
-These are the Top Ten Issues for this year.
+SU Officers represent the concerns and views of individuals, groups or the whole student body on issues such as welfare, academic, social, inclusivity and financial.

-3. Making up the majority of the Students' Union Board of Trustees
+3. Members of the Students' Union Board of Trustees

 4. Developing the strategic direction of the Union

-The Board of Trustees is responsible for the broad direction of the Union and works with the Chief Executive, Deputy Chief Executive and SU Finance Director to ensure a successful long term approach to the government of the Union.
+The Board of Trustees is responsible for the broad direction of the Union and works with the Chief Executive, Deputy Chief Executive and Head of Finance to ensure a successful long term approach to the running of the Union.

 Yes.
 One of the positions on the Officer team is reserved for postgraduate students only.
-They work to improve the experience of all postgraduates, wether that is doctoral or taught programmes.
+They work to improve the experience of all postgraduates, whether that is doctoral or taught programmes.

 If you are a postgraduate student with a dissertation to finish or the need to to have more flexibility in relation to working hours, please talk to the Deputy Returning Officer on firstname.lastname@example.org

 .
 The SU will always try and accommodate students as much as possible and will actively reduce and remove barriers to you standing.
 Being a postgraduate student does not mean you cant stand!